ljpengelen/markdown-to-pdf/examples/cv.md

 As a postdoctoral researcher and teacher, Luc performed research in the field of safety-critical software and assisted in teaching a number of courses for BSc students.
 In addition, he co-supervised a PhD student.

-Python, jQuery, JavaScript, Epsilon, and Eugenia
+Python, jQuery, JavaScript, Epsilon, and Eugenia.
 {: .technologies}

 #### PhD Student - Software Engineering and Technology Group - 2008 - 2012

 As a PhD student, Luc performed research in the field of model-driven software engineering and domain-specific languages.
 Additionally, he assisted in teaching a number of courses for MSc and post-MSc students.

-mCRL2, POOSL, Promela, ASF+SDF, ATL, Eclipse Modeling Framework, Xpand, Xtend, and Xtext {: .technologies}
+mCRL2, POOSL, Promela, ASF+SDF, ATL, Eclipse Modeling Framework, Xpand, Xtend, and Xtext.
+{: .technologies}

 #### Junior Researcher - TU/e and ASML - 2006 - 2008

 In a joint project between the TU/e and ASML, Luc investigated the transformation of UML models to a formal modeling language capable of performance analysis.

-POOSL, ASF+SDF, Xpand, Xtend, and Xtext
+POOSL, ASF+SDF, Xpand, Xtend, and Xtext.
 {: .technologies}

 ## Education, Certifications, Training Courses